Fifteen Tips for Reducing Food Waste

 Credits:

-Initial inspiration for this post came from an episode of NPR's Life Kit podcast: How to Cut Down Food Waste (and Fight Climate Change)
+Initial inspiration for this post came from an episode of NPR's Life Kit podcast: How to Cut Down Food Waste (and Fight Climate Change).
+Another good podcast on food waste and food rescue efforts is The Great Food Rescue from the TED Radio Hour.

 Cover image by Freepik